learn-co-curriculum/dsc-combining-dataframes-pandas-lab/README.md

 * _mechanics_
 * *play_requirements*

 Many of rows in each table--but not all--correspond to the same cards.
 As such, each table contains a column called `card_id` which acts as a **_Primary Key_** for each table.
-We'll make use of these keys to **_join_** the different tables together into a single DataFrame.
-We'll also experiment with different types of joins to help us decide exactly what information we want to combine.
+You'll make use of these keys to **_join_** the different tables together into a single DataFrame.
+You'll also experiment with different types of joins to help us decide exactly what information you wish to combine.

-Before we can begin working with the database, we'll first need to connect to it.
-For this, we'll use the `sqlalchemy` library.

-In the cell below:

-* Import the `create_engine` module from `sqlalchemy`
-* Create an engine that connects to `sqlite:///database.sqlite`.
+Simply run the cell below to import the tables from the database as DataFrames.

 ```python